EconLuca/econluca.github.io/_pages/about.md

 My name is **Luca David** and I am a graduate student 👨🏼‍🎓 in Economics at the University of Tübingen 🇩🇪 and the Università degli studi di Pavia 🇮🇹.

-On this blog-like website you can find out more about myself, especially about my work, interests and a bit of my normal life.
+On this blog-like website you can find out more about myself, especially about my work, my academic interests and a bit of my normal life.

 If you have any questions, do not hesitate to contact me. 📧

+Cheers, **Luca**